tnustrings/ct-vscode/dev.md

 maybe stick to js files and say "checkJs": false      https://stackoverflow.com/a/54571297

 add `// @ts-ignore` at top of file to ignore ts checks

+## up next

+maybe it could offer to indent code-chunks based on their parent chunk.